 Enabling process automation

 Using event logs, process mining tools derive how distinct cases are handled and how operational decisions are made.
 This helps companies automate processes as they know exactly how current processes are run.
 For example, once they know how the process runs, programmers can build RPA bots to automate processes.
-QPR, a leading process mining vendor, shares that a banking company has cut loan application processes from 35 minutes to 7 minutes by identifying the most appropriate steps to automate with process mining.

 For more info on this, feel free to read our in-depth article on RPA.